okffi/avohoito/README.md

 # Instructions for adding new sercvices

-Register to Slack in https://okffi.slack.com/messages/sysadmin/, or email the following info:
+New services may be set up by members of OKFFI.
+Email the following info to sysadmin@okf.fi:
  - Service name
  - Are you putting a service up for debug or production in this phase. avohoito.okf.fi is the production server, for development purposes temporary servers are provisioned.
  - OKFFI responsible project or working group.